michaelreadyone/michael-portfolio/README.md

 Will be updated.

 # OECD embedding graph
+This is a embedded graph from https://data.oecd.org/ using data government debt, which shows a rank of debt from different country.
 <iframe src="https://data.oecd.org/chart/5OLY" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/5OLY" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>

 # Drawing in rawgraphs.io